 The one-wall kitchen is very popular in studio flats and loft apartments because it utilizes minimum space.
 It is based on a straight layout, and places all three work centers in a straight line.
 The cabinets and appliances are mounted on a single wall.
 However, it is never a good idea to place the work stations side by side, as you wouldn’t have any free countertop space between them.
 Modern straight kitchens sometimes also include an island, making it a bit like the galley layout.

 Also known as the horseshoe kitchen layout, this style is characterized with three walls of cabinets and appliances.
 You can choose this layout if you have large kitchen space or are likely to spend a lot of your time in the kitchen.
 It provides additional floor, counter and cabinet space, leading to an efficient work triangle that helps you save time and energy when cooking your meals.
+This also can help reserve space for any heating or air conditioning that one may need.
+One can know more about Flotechs of Yonkers, one of the best in the business, and understand the benefits of having a space as large as this.

 Ideal for small family homes, it serves you best if you have small floor space.
 The layout utilizes two walls in an L-shape for cabinets, countertops and appliances, which provide an efficient design for the integration of the three work stations.
 If you have space left over, then you can also accommodate a small dining table or an island as suited to your needs.